-- 2.1 FACULTY.
-The Law School faculty is composed of those persons appointed by the provost of the University of Notre Dame upon the recommendations of the Law School dean and the Law School Committees on Appointments and Promotions.
-The Law School faculty also includes those persons appointed to the law library faculty by the provost of the University of Notre Dame upon the recommendations of the Law School dean, the director of the law library, and the law library faculty.
-(Adapted from U.A.A., Art.
-III; F.M., September 6, 1996.) - 2.2 DEAN.
-The dean of the Law School is appointed by the president of the University; the appointment is subject to formal review every five years.
-When such an appointment is to be made or a review conducted, the provost consults formally with all regular faculty of the school and reports their recommendations to the president along with the provost's recommendation.
-(Adapted from U.A.A., Art.
-II, sec.
-5.) - 2.3 ASSOCIATE AND ASSISTANT DEANS.
-The dean of the Law School is assisted by the associate and assistant deans of the Law School, who are appointed by the president and who perform such duties and exercise such authority as may be delegated to them by the dean.
-(U.A.A., Art.
-II, sec.
-5.) - 2.4 FACULTY MEETINGS.
+- DIRECTOR OF THE LAW LIBRARY.
+The director of the Law Library is appointed by the President of the University upon the recommendations of the dean of the Law School and the Law School committee provided for in Section 3.4.
+If the director of the Law Library is being considered for tenure, the appointment must be reviewed by the Law School's Faculty Committee on Promotions provided for in Section 3.2.
+(F.M., November 6, 1998). - 2.45 FACULTY MEETINGS.
 The Law School faculty meets at least once each semester, at a time fixed by the dean.
 Additional regular or special meetings may be called at the dean's discretion.
 Meetings may be called or items may be placed on the agenda upon the written petition of at least 25 percent of the law faculty.
 Suggestions for additions to the agenda may be made to the dean at least one week in advance of the date for a faculty meeting.
 The dean presides as chair at such meetings, or may appoint a chair or have the faculty elect a chair in the dean's absence.
 (U.A.A., Art.
 IV, sec.
-2.) - 2.4.1 Voting.
+2.) - Voting.
 The faculty admits to voting membership only those of its members who are also members of the University's teaching and research faculty, library faculty and special professional faculty.
 Voting for members of the Law School appointments committee and promotions and tenure committee, and on straw votes for prospective appointments to the teaching and research faculty is limited to teaching and research faculty and special professional faculty.
 Part-time and visiting members of the faculty may attend by invitation but do not vote.
 (A.A.L.S., Bylaws, Art.
 VI, sec.
 6-6; U.A.A., Art.
 III, sec.
 1(a), (c).
 July 16, 1971; F.M., November 21, 1988; F.M., March 20, 1995; F.M., September 6, 1996.)

-2.4.2 Minutes.
+- 5 2.4.2 Minutes.
 Minutes of faculty meetings are recorded and distributed to members of the faculty, the president, the provost and the vice president for graduate studies and research.
 (U.A.A., Art.
 IV, sec.
-2.)

-2.4.3 Attendance by Students.
+2.) - 2.43 Attendance by Students.
 Law students are allowed to attend faculty meetings to present their positions on matters of concern, except for those meetings, or portion thereof, that are for good reason closed.
 The dean normally should give advance notice if a meeting, or portion thereof, is to be closed.
 (F.M., January 17, 1972.)